The Role of A/B Testing in Content Optimization: A Comprehensive Approach

 Core Content

-Core content is the set of cornerstone pages and long-form assets that anchor a site’s authority on a topic.
-This includes pillar articles, comprehensive how‑tos, and definitive guides that satisfy high‑intent search queries and support downstream pieces.
-Treat core content as both an information hub and the algorithmic signal that tells search engines what the site stands for.
+Core content consists of key pages and long articles that establish a site’s authority on a topic.
+This includes pillar articles, detailed how-tos, and essential guides that meet important search queries and support other content.
+Think of core content as an information hub and a signal that tells search engines what your site represents.

 Why core content matters

-• Audit existing assets using a `content scoring` rubric to identify gaps and consolidation candidates.
+1. Audit existing assets using a content scoring rubric to identify gaps and consolidation candidates.
+2.

 • Example — Topic cluster for “content automation”: pillar explains concepts + six posts on tooling, workflows, KPIs, governance, templates, and migration → measurable lift in crawl depth and average session duration.